Naupio/pigame/README.md

-# game_server
+# piogame
-An simple game server with Erlang.
+piogame is a game server template for Erlang.

 # LICENSE
 - The [MIT License](./LICENSE)